Novixel/CryptoBoxer/README.md

     Step 4:
-        Run 'boxer.py' with python3 ( python3 boxer.py )<-- in terminal or cmd prompt/ps
+        Open up Sample.py with your text editor of choice to change loops and product id/ currency pair Open the terminal and cd to that files directory Run 'Sample.py' with python3 ( python3 sample.py )<-- in terminal or cmd prompt/ps

     Step 5:
         Enter Your Api Key,